 - Be prepared to start work immediately and make suitable arrangements for transportation or child care.

-Wisconsin Federal Unemployment Benefits and Federal Income Taxes
+Learn About Wisconsin Federal Unemployment Benefits and Federal Income Taxes

 Claimants of federal unemployment benefits in Wisconsin may need to pay federal income taxes.
 Unemployment compensation is considered a sort of income for federal and state tax purposes.
 You can ask to have taxes withheld from your unemployment benefits claim by contacting the department via phone or online.
 The amount that will be withheld for federal taxes is 10 percent of your weekly benefit amount, while the amount withheld for state taxes is five percent of your weekly benefit amount.